Batshaw/AZ-900-intensive/README.md

 ## Recommended Trainer

-For guided learning and expert insights, we highly recommend the training courses by [Your Trainer's Name](https://trainer-link.com).
+For guided learning and expert insights, we highly recommend the training courses by [Adam Marczak](https://marczak.io/az-900/).
 Their comprehensive courses cover all the necessary topics and provide valuable tips for passing the AZ-900 certification exam.

 ## Contributing